 On my route to creating a go-to lunch that will help with my new low-carb healthy eating programme, this delicious and easy to make salad has become a firm favourite.
-There is a plant-based element in the salad ingredients providing important fibre and vitamins and the protein comes from the soft boiled egg and oily fish in the form of mackerel fillets which also provide valuable omega-3 fat.
-This totals just under 4gms of carbohydrate; fat and protein don’t flood your body with glucose that it might not be able to process effectively, unlike even small portions of bread, grains, rice, pasta and potatoes.
-I mix this up quite a bit with different salad ingredients but I make sure a varied selection appears on my shopping list every week so I can throw together a slightly different version every day that I won’t get bored with.
-Choose whatever you like but read food labels carefully and you’ll soon become brilliant at making better choices for controlling your blood glucose levels.
+The salad ingredients provide important fibre and vitamins and the protein comes from the soft boiled egg and oily fish in the form of mackerel fillets which also provide valuable omega-3 fat.
+This recipe combo totals just under 4 grammes of carbohydrate; fat and protein don’t flood your body with glucose that it might not be able to process effectively, unlike even small portions of bread, grains, rice, pasta and potatoes.
+I mix this up quite a bit with different salad ingredients and make sure a varied selection appears on my shopping list every week.
+That way, I can throw together a slightly different version every day that I won’t get bored with.
+Choose whatever ingredients you like best and read food labels carefully and you’ll quickly get brilliant at making better choices for controlling your blood glucose levels.

 - A large handful of crisp lettuce.
 I don’t buy bagged salad as it never seems to keep long once opened and turns a bit slimy.
 Instead, I buy a whole Cos or Gem lettuce – wash and dry it (I use a salad spinner) and keep it in an airtight tub in the salad drawer until I want to use it.